VajdaMate/Othello_JavaFX/README.md

 1. Clone this repository.
 2. Open the project in your preferred IDE.
-3. Run the `Main.GameMain.java` file.
+3. Run the `main.GameMain.java` file.